Teaching of Reading and Phonics

 Once children are able to blend CVC words in Early Years, they are put on to the school's reading scheme.
 Teachers and/or teaching assistants listen to children read individually once fortnightly.

 Reading sessions focus on each child’s reading target (word reading and/or comprehension).
 Teachers make notes on individual running records, including children’s next steps.
 During these sessions, staff ensure that the children are reading the correct level books and identify and work on their next step targets.
-Over the course of the year, children build up to starting guided reading groups.

 In Year 2 once children have been assessed as working above the blue level in RWI phonics they begin whole class reading lessons, which are structured in the same way as our KS2 reading lessons.
 These lessons expose children to reading skills such as inference and retrieval.
 This has a huge impact on their comprehension skills and understanding of complex vocabulary which they are exposed to on a daily basis.